Phonicmas/Rimdark40kMankindsFinest/README.md

 Make Thunder Warrior gene art
 Gestational flurry unfinished art

-Make it so the matrix and geneseed storage changes texture after filled half and then full.
+# NEW ADDITIONS TO MAKE AT SOME POINT

 With psyker perils of warp, make the sever connection function similar to deny the witch

-# NEW ADDITIONS TO MAKE AT SOME POINT

 Patch eltex to recipies if VPE is present, do it from inside the royalty folder